-However, modern pressure cookers are equipped with the state of the art Three ply base encapsulated design.
+However, modern pressure cookers are equipped with state of the art “three-ply base encapsulated design.”
 The design features an aluminum core sandwiched between two stainless steel layers.
 This has a number of advantages:

-- Aluminum tends to heat up quickly so the food gets cooked up rapidly.
+- Aluminum tends to heat up quickly so the food gets cooked rapidly.

-- Aluminum tends to react with food but since it is sandwiched between stainless steel layers, there no longer remains the problem.
+- Aluminum tends to react with food but since it is sandwiched between stainless steel layers, there no longer is a problem.

-- Three layered design also allows the base to heat evenly.
-Therefore, there are no hotspots developed under you pressure cooker.
+- Three-layer design also allows the base to heat evenly.
+Therefore, there are no hotspots developed under your pressure cooker.

 - Manufacturing Material

-Reactive metals such as copper and aluminum can be damaging to your food.
-Also, they tend to heat up a little too quickly for food so there are chances of burnt and scorched food.
-However, the problem is evaded thanks to the innovative stainless steel technology.
+Reactive metals, such as copper and aluminum can be damaging to your food.
+Also, they tend to heat up a little too quickly for food, so there are chances of burnt and scorched food.
+However, the problem is avoided, thanks to the innovative stainless steel technology.

-Stainless steel is so well engineered that it is light weight and super strong.
-Hence it can hold heavy quantity of food inside the container.
+Stainless steel is so well-engineered that it is lightweight and super strong.
+Hence, it can hold heavy quantities of food inside the container.
 It is easily washable and dishwasher safe.
 Also, it does not heat up too much as did the copper and aluminum containers.
-Therefore the food quality is preserved.
+Therefore, the food quality is preserved.
 Stainless steel also gives the pressure cooker a stylish and shiny look.

 Modern pressure cookers have made lives easier for most people around the world.
 They have replaced other cooking utensils thanks to their intelligent designs and efficient cooking.
-Modern pressure cookers offer convenience, durability, reliability and safety to the users and therefore they have almost become a necessary kitchen item the days.
+Modern pressure cookers offer convenience, durability, reliability, and safety to the users and therefore they have almost become a necessary kitchen item these days.

 Pressure cookers are getting advanced with time and some of the modern pressure cookers are electrically controllable and they can indicate the pressure and temperature digitally.
-They are completely closed systems which make them completely environment friendly as well as they can add beauty to your kitchen shelf.
-They offer convenience in transportation as well as their compact size makes it easier to store them.
+They are completely closed systems which makes them completely environmentally friendly as well as they can add beauty to your kitchen shelf.
+They offer convenience in transportation, as well as their compact size makes it easier to store them.

-There are several companies and manufacturers around the world that produce high quality pressure cookers which have the state of the art safety systems and mechanisms installed to ensure that the users do not face any risk of burning or explosions while cooking.
+There are several companies and manufacturers around the world that produce high-quality pressure cookers which have the state of the art safety systems and mechanisms installed to ensure that users do not face any risk of burning or explosions while cooking.
 In fact, these pressure cookers have made cooking a lot more enjoyable and interesting.
-Even the amateur cooks and rookies can now easily cook with pressure cookers.
+Even the amateur cooks and novices can now easily cook with pressure cookers.
 This is the level of safety they provide.
-So now you know what to look for when you go out buying you pressure cooker.
+So, now you know what to look for when you go out to buy your pressure cooker.